awkena/qrlabelr/README.md

 ## Creating general-purpose labels in R

-The `gp_label()` and the `gp_label_portrait()`functions allow for specific user-defined or preferred  human-readable text items to be displayed on a label.
+The `gp_label()` and the `gp_label_portrait()`functions allow for specific user-defined or preferred  human-readable texts to be displayed on a label.
 These texts can be used to fill out the delineated text positions on the label (Figure 1 and 2).
-These functions give a lot of control to the user with respect to what human-readable text items, their position,  and orientation on the label.
+These functions give a lot of control to the user with respect to what human-readable texts, their position,  and orientation on the label.

 To create any general-purpose label with a landscape text orientation, invoke the `gp_label()` function as has been done in the code snippet below: